Serene-Field/sphinx-transit/_sources/OMSCS/CN/note1.md.txt

-# Computer Network 1 ｜ Introduction to Computer Network, OSI Model, Principles, and Devices
+# Computer Network 1｜Introduction to Computer Network, OSI Model, Principles, and Devices

 ### 1. Introduction to Computer Network